Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 file and requires an explicit rule where we make use of the cc32

-macro which defines the compiler in use and pkgcflags
+macro which defines the compiler in use and pkgcflags which

 encapsulates the compiler switches for the build configuration.
 The